Compaq Portable 486c Restoration

 Processor Upgrade to AMD Am5x86-P75

-The original IBM Blue Lightning DX2-66 was replaced with an AMD Am5x86-P75 (AMD-X5-133ADZ), a drop-in Socket 3 upgrade that delivers Pentium-75 equivalent performance at 133 MHz.
-The ADZ variant was chosen for its 85°C maximum case temperature rating — critical for this compact case where only a passive heatsink fits.
-The Compaq has no clock multiplier jumper, so pin R17 (CLKMUL) on the CPU had to be manually grounded to enable the 4x multiplier and reach full 133 MHz speed.
+Swapped the IBM Blue Lightning DX2-66 for an AMD Am5x86-P75 (AMD-X5-133ADZ).
+Drop-in Socket 3 upgrade, Pentium-75 equivalent performance at 133 MHz.
+Went with the ADZ variant for its 85°C max case temp; only a passive heatsink fits in this case.
+No clock multiplier jumper on the Compaq, so I had to manually ground pin R17 (CLKMUL) on the CPU to get the 4x multiplier working.

 Full CPU upgrade documentation →